19

 The address?
 Mandarin Oriental Hotel, Route du Golf Royal, Marrakech 40 000, Morocco.

-The Mazel: the perfect gourmet break in the heart of Marrakech
+The Mazel: A perfect gourmet break in the heart of Marrakech

 Why go?
 Located just a few streets from the Koutoubia Mosque, the Mazel stands out for its prime location in the heart of the Medina.
 Nestled on a small rooftop terrace and ideal for a quick lunch, this discreet restaurant offers a simple, yet delicious menu, served by a warm and welcoming staff.
 Don’t confuse it with its second, equally charming but more crowded location on Place des Ferblantiers.